 Plant two-thirds of the crop area in early maturing BARABAS and one-third with a late maturing variety, such as BARCOLI, at the same time (not together).
 This will provide a high quality summer feed that can be grazed from 60-150 days after sowing.

-Spring sown at 3kg/acre (7.5kg/ha) for high leaf percentage Autumn sown at 2kg/acre (5kg/ha) for larger bulb percentage.

-Available in pack sizes of 5kg or 25kg.
+Spring sown at 3kg/acre (7.5kg/ha) for high leaf percentage Autumn sown at 2kg/acre (5kg/ha) for larger bulb percentage Pack sizes: Available in pack sizes of 5kg or 25kg maturity 90-110 days